chenxing-dev/blog/src/content/web/os-style-portfolio-vue3-gsap.md

     windows.value.push(newWindow)
     activateWindow(newWindow.id)
   }

-  const focusWindow = (id: number) => {
-    activeWindow.value = id
-    // Bring to front by increasing z-index windows.value.forEach(w => {
-      if (w.id === id) {
-        w.zIndex = zIndexCounter.value++
-        activeWindow.value = id
-      }
-    })
-  }

   return {
     windows,
     activeWindow,
-    openWindow,
-    focusWindow
+    openWindow
   }
 }
 ```

 #### Understanding Vue's Reactivity System

-The `ref` function creates reactive references.
-Like React's `useState`, it allows Vue to track changes and update the DOM efficiently.
+- `ref` creates a reactive wrapper around any value (primitive or object).
+Like React's `useState`, but you access the value via `.value`.

-The `reactive` function is used to create a reactive object.
-Like React's `useReducer`, it provides a way to manage complex state objects.
+- `reactive` creates a deeply reactive object you mutate directly without `.value`.

-The `computed` function creates computed properties that automatically update when their dependencies change.
-Like React's `useMemo`, it optimizes performance by caching values.
+- `computed` derives values that update when dependencies change.ted` function creates computed properties that automatically update when their dependencies change.

 ### GSAP: Smooth Animations for Desktop Interactions
 GSAP provided the animation capabilities needed to make window interactions feel natural.
 I focused on learning timeline controls and easing functions.
 With GSAP, I created opening and closing animations for windows: